Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 When using ``SIMPLE`` authentication with impersonation, Presto impersonates the user who is running the query when accessing HDFS.
 The user Presto is running as must be allowed to impersonate this user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
+Kerberos is not used.

 .. _hive-security-kerberos-impersonation:

-``KERBEROS`` authentication with HDFS impersonation
+``KERBEROS`` Authentication With HDFS Impersonation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: none